PasSilvestri/TuringMachineSimulator/README.md

 Char read is the character read in the current cell on the tape.
 The current cell is the one in green.<br/> Next state is the state the machine have to transition to after executing this rule.<br/>
 Char to write is the character that will replace the one currently present on the tape.<br/>
-Movement is the where the tape has to move, ">" will move the tape to the right by one cell, "<" will move it to the left, "-" means no movement.<br/>
+Movement is where the tape has to move, ">" will move the tape to the right by one cell, "<" will move it to the left, "-" means no movement.<br/>

 You can input a starting value to the tape with the input bar underneath the tape, otherwise it's considered empty.<br/>